 Here you have a president with endless energy.

-He's gonna make mistakes.
+He's going to make mistakes.

-When he does, we'll we'll tell you.
+When he does, we'll tell you.

-And but he moves at the speed of light.
+But he moves at the speed of light.

 He makes decisions quickly, cuts through all this bureaucratic crap.

-His budget shows in so many different ways that he wants to cut the size and scope and and depth of government intruding into our lives, getting rid of these burdensome regulations, these ridiculously high taxes.
+His budget shows in so many different ways that he wants to cut the size and scope and depth of government intruding into our lives, getting rid of these burdensome regulations, these ridiculously high taxes.

 You know, in the industrialized world, we have the highest tax rate for corporations.